a96lex/bamboo-hr-helper/README.md

 **Note**: I do not know when do this variables expire.
 If something does not work, you may need to get them again.

+### Configuration options

+There are no configurations available from `.env` besides auth or server variables.
+However, you can go into the code and easily change a couple of things:

+#### Change wait time between requestrs

+In `index.js` you can comment the calls to `wait`.
+This will make it so all requests happen at the same time, instead of waiting a random amount of time between requests.
+I do not recommend this as it may trigger some kind of security measure.

+You can also edit the time between requests if you want to.
+It is now set to 20-30 seconds.

+#### Do not add time entries for today

+In `helpers.js`, in the `parseDates` function, we check if the current day is greater than today.
+This makes it so we add a time entry for today, even though the day is not finished.
+You can easily avoid this by changing the `>` to `>=`.

+#### Change the randomizer algorithm

+This schedule is centered on starting around 9 ± 0.5 hours and ending around 18 ± 0.25 hours.
+You can change this by editing the `getRandomTime` function in `helpers.js`.
+Feel free to ask if something is not clear.

 ### running the software